JulianNicholls/Raspberry-Pi-Misc/README.md

 Bounce a ball around in a box with a bouncy sound on each bounce.
 Use the cursor keys to expand and contract the square that the ball is bouncing in.

+### led_ui

+Display 6 buttons that turn LEDs on and off.
+Because the traffic light LEDs were still connected, I chose to use those.

 ## scratch